cufano/dotfiles/README.md

 # My personal dotfiles
-My personal dotfiles is a repository I use to maintain the personal configuration for my development environment.
+My personal dotfiles is a repository I use to maintain the personal configuration for my development environment in MacOS.